roytang/blog/content/notes/2015/04/584757504615120897/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/584757504615120897/
+title: ''
 ---

-RT [@FioraAeterna](https://twitter.com/FioraAeterna/): Belmont: Mankind ill needs a savior such as you!
+Belmont: Mankind ill needs a savior such as you!

 Dracula: What is a man?
 A miserable little pile of secrets!
-But enou- Be…
+But enou-

+Belmont: NOT ALL MEN!